Boston Youth Network (BYN)

 The program staff consists of a full time program director, a part time athletic coordinator, and a part time youth worker.
 Volunteers, interns, and work-study students are also a valuable asset to our program.
 The program has several staff members and volunteers that are fluent in English and Spanish.

-Youth Network members also enjoy outdoor games, movies and field trips.
-The Youth Network’s past field trips include Spooky World, Roller world, Laser Quest, Fright Fest, Boston Paintball, Six Flags, Basketball Museum, movies in Boston, skating at Frog Pond, visits to many local museums and parks, bowling, and Dave & Busters.
+BYN members also enjoy outdoor games, movies and field trips.
+The Youth Network’s past field trips include Spooky World, Roller World, Laser Quest, Fright Fest, Boston Paintball, Six Flags, Basketball Hall of Fame, Dave & Busters, movie theaters, skating at Frog Pond, bowling, and visits to many local museums and parks.
+Field trips also include visits to colleges and universities in the area and beyond.

-Participants are motivated to participate in the various activities, to complete their homework everyday, and to bring up their grades because many of the field trips require that members have good attendance, daily homework credit, and improved grades.
+Members are motivated to participate in the various activities, to complete their homework everyday, and to bring up their grades because many of the field trips require that members have good attendance, daily homework credit, and improved grades.
 Students who achieve one or more A’s in each grading period are rewarded with a special trip.
-Field trips also include visits to colleges and universities in the area and beyond.

 For the most recently completed school year, 98% of program participants stayed in school and 90% improved by one letter grade in math, language arts or science.